jmhammond/class-notes/README.md

 In the interest putting everything on the table, I've discussed this with my Math 322 students in Fall 2018, and they all indicated that they wished that I had done it for their 321 course the semester before.
 I just hope that my new 321 students feel the same way... :-)

-If you catch at error, let me know and I'll make the fix.
+If you catch an error, let me know and I'll make the fix.
 Thanks!

 Build Directions (in case someone is just getting started with PreText)
 - Clone the PreText/Mathbook repository https://github.com/rbeezer/mathbook.git